forseti-security/forseti-security/_faq/installation_and_deployment/run-forseti-without-org-access.md

-Although Forseti is designed to install and run out-of-the box with complete org access, it is possible to install Forseti without being an org admin and then manually give Forseti the permissions to inventory and audit specific projects.
-These projects must be standalone and can not be under folders.
+Although Forseti is designed to install and run out-of-the box with complete org access, it is possible to install Forseti without being an org admin and then manually give Forseti the permissions to inventory and audit subset of resources by one specific folder or by projects that are standalone under the org and not be under folders.

 1. User is not org admin, nor has access to an org admin to give org access to Froseti.